 This Story also Contains

-Students can download the free PDF for Chapter Sexual Reproduction in Flowering Plants from below.
+Students can download the free PDF for Sexual Reproduction in Flowering Plants solutions from the link given below.
 The Class 12 Biology Chapter 1 Sexual Reproduction in Flowering Plants question answer explains important concepts like pollination, fertilisation, and seed formation.
-The NCERT Solutions for Class 12 offer easy-to-follow solutions that explain important concepts.
+The NCERT Solutions for Class 12 offer easy-to-follow answers that explain important concepts.
 Download PDF

 Question 1.
 Name the parts of an angiosperm flower in which the development of male and female gametophytes takes place.